vfang4151/vfang4151/README.md

-- 👋 Hi, I’m Veronica, a highschool school senior in Dallas.
+- 👋 Hi, I’m Veronica, a high school senior in Dallas.